 Federal Actions Reviewed

-Analysis of results and challenges: State coordination while reviewing proposed federal actions is necessary to protect and advance state interests.
-Presenting a consolidated response also ensures a strong administrative record and better preserves the State's standing to pursue legal actions, when necessary.
+Analysis of results and challenges: Coordinated State review of proposed federal actions is necessary to protect and advance state interests.
+Presenting a consolidated State response also ensures a strong administrative record and better preserves the State's standing to pursue legal actions, when necessary.
 Without coordination, individual state agencies may selectively produce multiple, more narrowly focused comments, increasing potential for conflicting positions or information gaps.

 The number of federal actions where OPMP has coordinated a multi-agency state response or has otherwise facilitated consultation between state and federal agencies, provides a measure of potential impacts on state interests from national and regional federal land management or federal policy decisions.

 Trends in this metric are driven by the number of policies, management plans and actions proposed by federal agencies.
-The level of federal activity remained relatively consist from FY2015 to FY2018.
+The level of federal activity remained relatively consistent from FY2016 to FY2018.
 In FY2019, OPMP observed decreased planning and project-related workloads related to the National Park Service and U.S. Fish and Wildlife Service.
 The Bureau of Land Management, however, continued planning efforts at a strong pace.
 These large, complex plans, which can have significant economic impact on the state, are more time intensive and involve multiple planning phases, spanning several years.
-Therefore, even though the number of federal actions reviewed declined from FY2018 to FY2019, OPMP’s workload for this core service remained steady.
+The number of federal actions proposed increased and has remained steady following a change in federal administrations in FY2018.

 Target #1: Present and provide subject matter expertise at trainings, workshops, conferences, legislative hearings and local public meetings that address or affect specific state and federal actions or proposed development projects.